-The best way to get from Dumaguete to Bacolod is by bus as it’s one of the quickest transport methods at just 6 hours and costs approximately 315PHP per person.
-You can book tickets for this journey online in advance or in person at the bus stop.
+The best way to get from Dumaguete to Bacolod is by bus.
+The journey takes just 6 hours and costs approximately 315PHP per person.
+You can book bus tickets for this journey online in advance or in person at the bus stop.

 That said, I wanted to give you information on all the different transportation options available so you can make the decision for yourselves as to how you want to get from Dumaguete to Bacolod.

 💵 Cost: 315 pesos per person

 Taking the bus from Dumaguete to Bacolod is one of the most common methods of travelling between the two cities.
 The Ceres bus company operates this service.

 Buses can be picked up at either the Dumaguete Ceres Bus Terminal or Bacolod South Bus Terminal.
 The journey from Dumaguete to Bacolod by bus is around 100 miles and takes around six hours.
 The bus route from Dumaguete to Bacolod passes through many major cities, including Mabinay and Kabankalan.

 If you’re having trouble finding the bus stations on foot, take a tuk-tuk.
 All tuk-tuk drivers in Dumaguete and Bacolod know where their respective bus stations are, and the journey only costs around 20PHP.